Hosieelias/World-Cup-2018-Stats/README.md

 #### MVP

-- Take user input from search bar and get specific match day
+- Take user input from search bar and get matches for that day/round
 - call and use information from the api
 - Show the user the games of the match day they chose and the scores
-- shows the stats of the game the user selects
+- shows the stats of the game
 - responsive CSS

 #### PostMVP